paxdotdev/pax/README.md

 #### Who is behind Pax?

-The first versions of Pax were designed and built by [an individual](https://www.github.com/zackbrown), but the goal is for Pax to be community-owned.
+The first versions of Pax were designed and built by [an individual](https://www.github.com/zackbrown), but that individual's desire is for Pax to be community-owned.

 Thus, even from its earliest days, Pax is stewarded through a non-profit: the [Pax Language Foundation](https://foundation.pax-lang.org/).